msupply-foundation/msupply_docs/content/mobile/dispensing_vaccines/adverse_drug_reactions.md

 template = "mobile/page.html"

 [extra]
-lead = "Welcome to mSupply Mobile!" toc = true top = false
+lead = "Adverse Drug Reaction Reporting" toc = true top = false
 +++

-# Adverse Drug Reaction Reporting

 From version 7.1 mSupply mobile includes the ability to report on Adverse Drug Reactions It is able to be used with AEFI (Adverse Events From Immunisation) reporting.